scalar-labs/scalar-kubernetes/docs/KubernetesMonitorGuide.md

 servicemonitor.monitoring.coreos.com/scalar-envoy-metrics created
 ```

-Now, we can view the metrics in grafana
+Now, we can view the metrics in Grafana/Prometheus web interface